 Namaste.
 Welcome to my yoga world!

 Hello!
 I'm Jacqui, a yoga teacher in south London.
-I teach a drop-in yoga and meditation class at 9.30am on Friday mornings on Acre Lane in Brixton, as well as private lessons around south London (Brixton, Clapham, Streatham etc).
-I also teach voluntarily in mental health charities.
+I teach a drop-in yoga and meditation class on Friday mornings in Brixton; private lessons around Brixton, Clapham, Vauxhall, Streatham, Herne Hill etc; and voluntarily at a mental health charity in Brixton.

 New to yoga: A six-week course to learn the basic postures, anatomy and terminology, and give you a broad understanding of yoga.
 This builds your confidence to go to public classes, feeling more at ease in your body, knowing the basics and being able to follow what’s happening.

 Yoga growth: Meditation and other yoga practices, alongside āsana.
-This is for you if public classes are not getting you to where you want in your āsana practice and/or spiritual growth.
-Personal sessions elevate your knowledge and hone the path you’re on.
+Progresses your āsana practice and/or spiritual growth faster than public classes usually can.
+Elevates your knowledge and hones the path you’re on.
 We dive into what you want, your spiritual beliefs, and which practices from the tantras or classical texts are best suited to you.
 Beliefs and goals have to be aligned with your practices for growth to happen.
 Then we put the work in!
 With commitment, devotion, knowledge, love and support.

 - Asana the Ayurvedic Way